-There can be a tendency in travel articles for everything to be absolutely fabulous darling, especially in relation to food.
+There can be a tendency in travel articles for everything to be absolutely fabulous darling, especially in relation to local food.
 I’ve lost count of the times I’ve read about a travel writer stumbling across a restaurant filled with locals picking at something like a delicious tapa of oreja de cerdo a la plancha, or tucking into a dreamy dessert called toucinho rançoso.

-Using the local spelling not only helps make food sound interesting and different.
+Using the non-English spelling not only helps make food sound interesting and different.
 It also sounds more appealing than writing about bits of pigs’ ears or yet another dull egg and almond pudding, even if it does have an intriguing name like rancid lard.

 Other country’s dishes, irrespective of what they involve, are invariably presented in travel articles as though they’re all exceptionally tasty just because they are authentic.
 The reality is this isn’t always the case.